hbc/NGS_Data_Analysis_Course/sessionIV/lessons/02_automating_workflow.md

 	$ vim rnaseq_analysis_on_input_file.sh

-Next, we want to create a submission script, that will loop through all the fastq files in a given directory.
-So once you have the first workflow script ready, you can just use this easily modifiable submission script to run the workflow on all the fastq files in parallel.
-You can see their progress by using the `bjobs` command (though there is a lag of about 60 seconds between what is happening and what is reported).
+Next, we want to create a submission script that has a `for` loop which will run the above script on all the fastq files in a given directory, *in parallel*.
+You can see the progress of the jobs submitted to LSF by using the `bjobs` command (note that there is a lag of about 60 seconds between what is happening and what is reported).
 Don't forget about the `bkill` command, should something go wrong and you need to cancel your jobs.

 	$ vim submission_loop.sh